katiehuangx/Transition-into-Data-Analytics/README.md

 - Usually, Python is a _good-to-have_ skill, but in some companies, it's a _must-have_ skill.
 - If you're moving towards the Data Scientist or Data Engineer route, then you must be **proficient** in Python.

+# 🏕️ Bootcamp

+I would highly recommend checking out Alex the Analyst's free [data analyst bootcamp](https://www.youtube.com/playlist?list=PLUaB-1hjhk8FE_XZ87vPPSfHqb6OcM0cF).
+This bootcamp covers a range of tools, including SQL, Excel, Tableau, Power BI, and Python.
+If you're new to data analytics, Alex Freberg is a well-known expert in the data analysis community and provides excellent resources.

+In my experience, anything by Alex Freberg is top-notch, and his instruction has helped me develop my own data analysis skills.
+If you're looking to improve your skills in any of the aforementioned tools, I believe you would find this bootcamp to be an excellent resource.

 # 📕 Where to Learn SQL

 🌟 is my tried-and-tested favourite.